CIBC-Internal/python/Doc/library/fractions.rst

          :class:`Fraction` instance directly from a :class:`float`.

-   .. method:: from_decimal(dec)
+   .. classmethod:: from_decimal(dec)

-      This class method constructs a :class:`Fraction` representing the exact value of *dec*, which must be a :class:`decimal.Decimal` instance.
+      Alternative constructor which only accepts instances of :class:`decimal.Decimal` or :class:`numbers.Integral`.

       .. note::